nosial/ncc/DOCUMENTATION.md

 ------------------------------------------------------------------------------------

-# Uninstalling NCC
+# Uninstalling ncc

-Uninstalling NCC is easy, simply delete the directory where ncc was installed to, by default this is `/etc/ncc`.
+Uninstalling ncc is easy, simply delete the directory where ncc was installed to, by default this is `/etc/ncc`.

 It's recommended to run `ncc package --uninstall-all` before uninstalling ncc, this will uninstall all the packages that were installed using ncc and remove any artifacts that were created by these packages.